 Minimal Linux backup -- don't forget rpm

 Backing up Linux?
 Make sure you get the right directories, as this tip suggests.
 If you have a backup tip, why not send it in?
-We'll enter you
+We'll enter you in our tips contest and you might win a nifty prize.

 A minimal backup consists only of those files you need to get the system up and running again.
 Some administrators only do minimal backups on non-critical machines.
 Others do minimal backups daily in addition to the incremental backs.